willclarkson/lsstScratchWIC/README.md

 ### 7. HOWTO get the github version of sims_maf working on your system ###

-WIC 2016-04-24: For some reason conda is not upating sims_maf past version 2.0.1.5 on my system, and version sims_2.2.4 is needed to apply certain Parallax metrics on the 2016 runs.
+**WIC 2016-04-24:** For some reason conda is not upating sims_maf past version 2.0.1.5 on my system, and version sims_2.2.4 is needed to apply certain parallax metrics on the 2016 runs.
 I therefore needed to use the github version of sims_maf.

 Since that failed to work out of the box on my system - but there is a